olipayne/grafana-cloudflare-d1-datasource/README.md

 ## License

-This plugin is licensed under the Apache License 2.0.
+This plugin is licensed under the MIT.
 See the [LICENSE](./LICENSE) file for details.

 <!-- Optional:
 ## Acknowledgements